-The scope of the institute's acitivities ranges from general fluidmechanical issues to turbo machines and power plants.
-The focus is on renewable energies: turbo machines in hydropower, hydropower plants, ocean current power plants and tidal current power plants, wave energy and other energy conversion machines.
+The scope of the Institute's activities ranges from general fluid mechanics issues to hydraulic machinery and hydropower plants.
+The focus is on renewable energies: turbomachinery in hydropower, hydropower plants, ocean current turbines and tidal current predictions, wave energy and other energy conversion machinery.

-The research of the institute focuses on incompressible flows, that is fluids and gas flows with low Mach number, and flows with little compressible fluids.
-The main topics are currently two-phase flows with and without cavitation, turbulent vortex flows in turbo machines, design and optimization of turbo machines and plant dynamics of power plants.
-These flows are analyzed with both numerical flow field simulation and experimental methods in the laboratory and in prototype installations.
+The research of the Institute focuses on incompressible flows, that is liquid and gas flows with low Mach number, and flows with little compressibility.
+The main topics are currently turbulent flows in turbomachinery at extreme off-design conditions, design and optimization of turbomachinery, two-phase flows with and without cavitation and transient phenomena of power plants.
+Both numerical simulation and experimental methods in the laboratory and in prototype installations are applied.

-The institute has a test stand with closed water circulation, a test stand with an open channel and other small test cycles.
-It is also equipped with a noise measurement room with connections for hydraulic components.
+The Institute has a closed loop water test rig, an open channel test rig, as well as other smaller test facilities.
+It is also equipped with a sound measurement chamber for the investigation of hydraulic elements.

-In teaching we offer various lectures and exercises in the specialization course "Fluid Mechanics and Hydropower” as well as the basic education of students in fluid mechanics.
+In teaching we offer various lectures and exercises in the specialization course "Fluid Mechanics and Hydropower” as well as a basic course in fluid mechanics.